Jay-Jaiswal/DataFixer/README.md

 ---

-**DataFixer** - Making data cleaning simple, fast, and intelligent! 🚀
+**DataFixer** - Making data cleaning simple, fast, and intelligent!
+## Branding & Customization

+The application uses a custom logo (`logo.gif`) as both the main interface logo and the browser tab favicon.
+To update the branding, simply replace the `logo.gif` file in the `public` folder of the frontend project.
+The favicon and all branding will update automatically.